Svesnav2/Discord-Bot-Minecraft-server-status/README_ENG.md

  Thanks for using my bot.

- # Support me and subscribe to my YouTube channel: https://www.youtube.com/channel/UCOz0Fg2RFbx1WP_a0306FnQ
+ # Support me and subscribe to my [YouTube channel](https://www.youtube.com/channel/UCOz0Fg2RFbx1WP_a0306FnQ)